A revolutionary blend for fueling an uprising

-Underground Coffee Roaster Revolution Blend is a coffee revolutionary with its rich flavours and aromas that evoke a spirit of rebellion that has always been a part of the history of coffee
+Underground Coffee Roasters Revolution blend is a coffee revolutionary.
+Its rich flavours and aromas evoke a spirit of rebellion that has always been a part of the history of coffee.

 Without this rebellious spirit coffee would not have become one of the most traded commodity in the world.
-It is estimated that over 500 billion cups of coffee are drunk a year, and many millions of people are dependent on the coffee trade for their livelihood.
-But this was not always so, and there were times when leaders and nations tried to prohibit trade in coffee or shut down coffee houses.
+It's estimated that over 500 billion cups of coffee are drunk a year and many millions of people are dependent on the coffee trade for their livelihood.
+However, this was not always so, there were times when leaders and nations tried to prohibit trade in coffee or shut down coffee houses.